-Fig. 3.
-Nightly bat species richness recorded among habitat types in the Ku-ring-gai LGA between 2018 and 2020.

-In 2020, $\log{10}$ -transformed total bat activity (no. passes night-1) ranged from 0.7-2.0 passes night-1 and was lowest at creeks but greatest at golf course dams.
-Total bat activity was significantly affected by the interaction of habitat type and year (F12,432.09=2.059, P=0.018; Fig. 4; Appendix 2a-c).
-Activity levels were ~44 % higher in 2019 compared to 2018 at golf course dams, and ~32 % lower on creeks in 2020 compared to 2018, whereas activity remained similar among years for all other habitat types.
-Activity on large waterways that were only sampled in 2020 was comparable to golf course dams and sediment ponds/wetlands.

 Fig. 4.
+Nightly bat species richness recorded among habitat types in the Ku-ring-gai LGA between 2018 and 2022.
+Back-transformed estimated marginal means are displayed $\pm$ 95 % confidence intervals.

+Total bat activity (no. passes night-1) ranged from 5.6-502.5 passes night-1 and was on average lowest at creeks and backyards/parks but greatest at golf course dams among all years.
+Total bat activity was significantly affected by the interaction of habitat type and year (F26,641.56=2.2842, P=0.006; Fig. 5; Appendix 2a-2e).
+The trajectory of trends for total bat activity fluctuated among years at all treatments but these fluctuations were not significant, with the exception of golf course dams which had 67 % greater activity in 2019 compared to 2018 and sediment ponds/wetlands that had 69 % higher activity in 2019 compared to 2022.

-Nightly bat activity (log10-transformed) recorded among habitat types in the Ku-ringgai LGA between 2018 and 2020.
+Fig. 5.
+Nightly bat activity recorded among habitat types in the Ku-ring-gai LGA between 2018 and 2022.
+Back-transformed estimated marginal means are displayed $\pm$ 95 % confidence intervals.